huyoujinlab/scRCAT-seq/README.md

 ---

 # The pipeline contains two parts:
 * The first part contains the scripts for data pre-processing, TSS/TES peak calling, and correction by machine learning algorithms.
-The scripts and demos are included in the [`data_processing` directory](https://github.com/huyoujinlab/scCAT-seq/tree/master/data_processing).
+The scripts and demos are included in the [`data_processing`](https://github.com/huyoujinlab/scCAT-seq/tree/master/data_processing) directory.

-* The second part contains the scripts to further analyze the data and generate the relevant figures, which are deposited in the [`result` directory](https://github.com/huyoujinlab/scCAT-seq/tree/master/result)
+* The second part contains the scripts to further analyze the data and generate the relevant figures, which are deposited in the [`result` ](https://github.com/huyoujinlab/scCAT-seq/tree/master/result) directory.